AlexandruBurlacu/alexandruburlacu.github.io/_posts/2022-09-25-neptuneai-ml-serving.md

 Finally, we also need to log and monitor our deployed ML models.
 Many custom solutions integrate with tools like the ELK stack for logs, OpenTelemetry for traces, and Prometheus for metrics.
 ML does bring some specific challenges, though.

+> For a dive into what a good observability setup consists of, be sure to check out [another blog post of mine]({{ site.url }}/posts/2021-05-20-logs-traces-how-to).

 First, we need to be able to collect new data for our datasets.
 This is mostly done either through custom infrastructure or ELK.
 Then, we need to be able to track ML-specific signals, like distribution shifts for input values and outputs.
 This is a highly un-optimized scenario for tools like Prometheus.
 To better understand these challenges, [check out this blog post](https://www.shreya-shankar.com/rethinking-ml-monitoring-3/).
 A few tools try to help with this, most prominently [WhyLabs](https://whylabs.ai/) and [Arize](https://arize.com/).